Sapphirine/202305-14-Automatic-Market-Competition-Analysis/README.md

 It take 2-3 minutes for the final results to show on the screen.
 You can also open Steam Game Data Analysis.html in the example_result folder to view an example result.

-For category, please enter one of the following choices:
+For _category_, please enter one of the following choices:
 ['multi-player',
  'online multi-player',
  'local multi-player',